PaulowniaLee/scrapper-with-Python/README.md

 # scrapper-with-Python
-Web scrapping on Python with BeautifulSoup and other popular library.
+Web scrapping on Python with BeautifulSoup, SQLAlchemy, and Selenium.